Scenario Creation

 A story card consists of:

-Card Type – Defines the type of the story card.
-(Location, Class, Race, Faction or Custom)
+Card Type – Defines the type of the story card such as Location, Class, Race, Faction or Custom.
+Not readable by the AI.
+Its purpose is to categorize the story card's contents for User.

-Content Field – Information that becomes available to the AI when the trigger words appear in chat.
+Content Field – Contents of the story card which becomes available to and readable by the AI when the trigger words appear in chat.

 Example: If your scenario includes a mysterious book called Weiss, the AI won’t recognize its significance unless you create a story card explaining its lore.
 The trigger word for this story card could be "weiss" and the content would explain the backstory of it.